arbyste/jp-mining-note/docs/docs/importing.md

     is by manually setting the position for all affected cards.

-    Of course, any new cards should have automatically generated pitch accent positions, so long as you have a Yomichan pitch accent dictionary installed.
+    Of course, any new cards should have automatically generated pitch accent positions, so long as you have a Yomitan pitch accent dictionary installed.

 An example with [Anime cards](https://animecards.site/ankicards/) is shown below.